WordPress/Advanced-administration-handbook/server/web-server.md

 }
 ```

 Splitting sections of the configuration into multiple files allows the same logic to be reused over and over.
-A ‘global’ subdirectory is used to add extra rules for general purpose use (either /etc/nginx/conf/global/ or /etc/nginx/global/ depending on how your nginx install is set up).
+A `global` subdirectory is used to add extra rules for general purpose use (either `/etc/nginx/conf/global/` or `/etc/nginx/global/` depending on how your nginx install is set up).

 #### Global restrictions file